feltcute/ModdingDocsMGD/Doc/Functions/General/PlayerAfflictions.rst

 Deal randomized damage to the player via a skill and monster, the monster chosen is used as a stat reference.
 The skill chosen will not apply status effects.
 Displaying dialogue has to be done manually, it will not take dialogue from the skill.
-If you want to display the damage number from the skill, use [DamageToPlayer] in the following string after completing the function.
+If you want to display the damage number from the skill, use [DamageToPlayer] in the following :term:`string` after completing the function.

 .. code-block:: javascript